ABOUT US

 IMPACT OF SANCTIONS AGAINST RUSSIA

 IRC is listed on the Hong Kong Stock Exchange and operates mines in the Russian Far East.
 Most of the Group’s suppliers and customers are based in China and Russia.
 The Company continues to evaluate the potential impact of UK, EU, and US sanctions.
 As of now, and to the best of the Board’s knowledge based on current assessments and available information, the sanctions have no material direct impact on the Group or its operations.
-Although the Group’s operations and activities in Russia and elsewhere continue as usual, the evolving geopolitical situation poses a risk of supply chain disruptions affecting K&S’s operations, the purchase of mining equipment, and the development of the Sutara pit.
+Although the Group’s operations and activities in Russia and elsewhere continue as usual, the evolving geopolitical situation poses a risk of supply chain disruptions affecting K&S’s operations.
 IRC will continue to monitor sanctions developments closely and will issue further announcements if necessary.

 Garinskoye